zachmay/inventorium/report.md

 implementations for the `ToJSON` and `FromJSON` typeclasses for automatic marshalling into and out of JSON representations.

-Finally, the line `UniqueNameInBuilding` expresses a unique key constraint on this table: no two rows should have the same `name` and `building` value.
-In other words, no two rooms in the same building should have the same name. `UniqueNameInBuilding` will now be available as data constructor that takes two `Text` values and returns a value that can be used to uniquely retrieve a row in the database.
+Finally, the line `UniqueNameInBuilding` defines a unique key constraint on this table: no two rows should have the same `name` and `building` value.
+In other words, no two rooms in the same building should have the same name. `UniqueNameInBuilding` will now be available as data constructor that takes a `Text` value (the room name) and a `BuildingId` value and returns a value that can be used to uniquely retrieve a room record in the database.

 We make use of this schema definition in `site/src/Types/Model/Persistent.hs`: